Siege of Philippsburg (1644): Siege

-Turenne convinced d'Enghien not to try retaking Freiburg but instead march north to besiege Philippsburg.
+Turenne convinced d'Enghien not to try retaking Freiburg but instead to march north to besiege Philippsburg.
 The Weimar cavalry in French service under Taupadel and Rosen swept through Baden, followed by the French infantry.
-Most of the French army occupied the area between Rhine, Black Forest and Odenwald.
+Most of the French army occupied the area between the Rhine, the Black Forest and Odenwald.
 Only 5,000 men were used to encircle and invest Philippsburg, arriving on 25 August.
-The Imperial garrison with 500 men under Baumberger had 100 cannons in its arsenal but not enough personnel and space to use more than a few at the same time.
-Also the marshes that protected the fortress had been dried by a hot summer.
+The Imperial garrison with 500 men under Baumberger had 100 cannons in its arsenal, but not enough personnel and space to use more than a few at the same time.
+Also, the marshes that protected the fortress had been dried by a hot summer.
 Baumberger was not very confident in his men and gave up the redoubt northwest of the fortress on 26 August to concentrate on the defence of the core fortress.
 D'Enghien initially focused on building a circumvallation to cover the siege works against a possible relief attempt by Mercy.

 The latter had marched a parallel route east of the Black Forest from Villingen via Tübingen to Neckarsulm.
 There he awaited Imperial reinforcements by Count Hatzfeld and sent a cavalry detachment with more than 1000 men under Johann von Werth to interfere with d'Enghien's plans.
-The besiegers were able to fill up the enemy ditch and dig their own trenches despite one successful sortie of the garrison by 300 foot soldiers and 100 horsemen on 26 August.
+The besiegers were able to fill up the enemy ditch and dig their trenches despite one successful sortie of the garrison by 300 foot soldiers and 100 horsemen on 26 August.
 The French artillery under Turenne established its artillery emplacements on 30 August and started shelling the walls.
-The Imperials could only use three guns at once on each flank that were repeatedly destroyed by Turenne's cannons but each time replaced by spare ones from the arsenal.
+The Imperials could only use three guns at once on each flank that were repeatedly destroyed by Turenne's cannons, but each time replaced by spare ones from the arsenal.
 Baumberger was convinced he could not hold Philippsburg any longer and offered capitulation on 9 September, just a day after Mercy had united his force with Hatzfeld.
 On 12 September, Baumberger left the fortress with the remaining garrison and 2 guns.